 4. Use OptinMonster to Automate List Segmentation

-In many cases, allowing your prospects to manually select a group is a great strategy to segment an email list.
+In many cases, allowing your prospects to manually select a group is a great strategy for segmenting an email list.

 But, manual selection requires your visitors to provide additional input, which can be a turnoff to some of your visitors.

-But what if there is a way to automatically segment your list on the basis of user behavior without the need of an additional input?
+But what if there is a way to automatically segment your list on the basis of user behavior without the need for additional input?

 With OptinMonster, you can easily build a hyper-targeted and segmented email list by learning the user behavior of each individual on your site.